 The fair started as the Palm Beach County Fair in March 1912.
 Being demolished during the Great Depression, the South Florida Fair stood no chance to be restored due to the attack on Pearl Harbor in 1941.
-For over ten years the fair failed to find its place when was moved to the purchased Palm Beach Speedway in 1958, which is still the current fair's location.
+For over ten years the fair failed to find its place when it was moved to the Palm Beach Speedway in 1958, which is still the current location.

 There is also a history park on the northeastern corner of the property, called Yesteryear Village.
-It showcases artifacts and buildings from more than a millenium, from the 1850s to the 1950s.
+It showcases artifacts and buildings from more than a millennium ago, from the 1850s to the 1950s.
 It exhibits a large collection of original and replicated constructions, including a general store, a farm, an old school, a church, a blacksmith shop, a fire department, and the famed Riddle House.